 Experts are happy to help and share their knowledge when possible.
 As simple and mundane as a question might be, experts remember the time when they too had to ask the very same thing.

-Asking questions are how you get on the road to being an expert.
+Asking questions is how you get on the road to being an expert.
 Once you arrive it’s important to pay it forward.

 LinkedIn Groups are a great place to answer industry questions from like-minded professionals.